cookiecutter/cookiecutter/CONTRIBUTING.md

 How to number milestones:

 * Follow semantic versioning.
-See http://semver.org
+Look at: http://semver.org

 Milestone size: